the-events-calendar/the-events-calendar/readme.txt

 = [4.6.11] TBD =

-* Fix - Don't modify the main query if is in a single post to allow custom variables don't affect the page loading when using shortcode [91787]
+* Fix - Don't modify the main query if is in a single post to allow custom variables don't affect the page loading when using shortcode (our thanks to Joseph Reckley and others for highlighting this problem) [91787]

 = [4.6.10] 2018-01-23 =